Prof. Juan M. Parada

-You will deploy and customize your own WordPress blog.
+You will deploy and customize your own gaming experience WordPress blog.
 Here, you will eventually post all your assignments, notes, questions, etc. At the end of the semester, I must be able to find all your work here.

 Students build a personal website (PORTFOLIO) that demonstrates understanding of all concepts covered over the first half of the semester.

 Mobilize Personal Website Students will develop a mobile version of a website.
 They will learn the current best practices, creating a site that degrades gracefully to work on the widest range of mobile handsets.

 Final Documentation.
 All web-based projects completed during this league of legends course are required to be hosted and live at students’ web domains.
 Additionally, students will maintain a class wiki containing all of your work from the course: research, inspiration, process diagrams, schematics, design iterations, screenshots, code snippets, and more.
 Specific requirements will be given at a later date.
 Additionally, all project files must be submitted along with the final project.

 • All work assigned will be completed and delivered on the due date, otherwise you will receive a failing grade for that assignment.
 In other words, late work will not be accepted.
 All work must be turned in at the beginning of class or it will be considered late.